liwuhou/pm-keeper/README.md

 # usage

-Add a `preinstall` script in your project's `package.json`, link this:
+Add a `preinstall` script in your project's `package.json`, like this:

 ```json
 {